pascalpp/pascal.com/src/routes/diary/2023-09-08-thoughts-on-react/page.md

 <ul className="contacts-list">
 ```

 When we want to make changes to the styling of that element, we can find that classname in the companion stylesheet and switch contexts deliberately.
-When we're focused on logic or content changes, stylistic concerns are out of sight and out of mind.
+When we're focused on logic or content changes, style concerns are out of sight and out of mind.

 _Caveat: I've never actually used Tailwind, so I might be wrong about how it's used in practice.
 I'm just inferring from the various examples I have seen, and they didn't appeal to me because of this mixing of concerns and context-switching.
 It seems to me that Tailwind is mostly just a terse API on top of CSS; rather than learn what all these cryptic classnames mean, I would recommend spending that time just learning CSS. 🤷‍♂️_

 ## What about SvelteKit?

 First of all, I really love SvelteKit.
-This whole blog (and most of the website behind it) is built with SvelteKit.
+This whole blog (and most of the website behind it) is built with SvelteKit (with much thanks to [this post by Josh Collinsworth](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog)).
 At my day job, I have also built an entire invoicing application with SvelteKit, complete with Stripe integration.
 SvelteKit provides a great dev UX out of the box, and enables you to deliver a great end-user experience with built-in features like server-side rendering, code-splitting, prefetching, and minimal JS bundle size (especially compared to React and many other frameworks).

 One of the interesting things about Svelte components is that they mimic the traditional model of an html document, with javascript logic and styles encapsulated in `script` and `style` tags delivered alongside the rest of the html markup, all in the same file.
 Even better, the styles in the component are automatically scoped to the component, so we can use whatever classnames we want without worrying about style collisions with other components.